Cell Culture Media, Serum, and Supplements

 After I heat inactivated my serum, some precipitates are visible.
 Why?

-Heat inactivated serum, including fetal bovine serum (FBS) may contain some turbidity, flocculent material, or crystalline precipitate.
+Heat inactivated serum may contain some turbidity, flocculent material, or crystalline precipitate.
 This is a normal occurrence with serum products and in no way indicates that the quality of the product has been compromised.
 Commonly, this material is composed of fibrin that has converted from the soluble precursor form, fibrinogen, in serum.
-Bio-Techne collects and processes all sera rapidly at cold temperatures to yield the highest quality serum with excellent growth properties.
+It is best when sera is collected and processed rapidly at cold temperatures to yield the highest quality serum with excellent growth properties.
 This rapid cold processing allows some soluble fibrinogen to remain in the serum after filtration which may convert to fibrin upon thawing.
 Precipitates found in serum frequently also contain calcium complexes of inorganic serum components and proteins.
 Lipid serum components may also cause turbidity of the serum product.
 Incorrect thawing, frequent thaw-freeze cycles, heat inactivation, and extended storage at temperatures above freezing will result in a greater amount of precipitates.
 The presence of precipitates in serum does not alter the performance characteristics of the product when used as a growth supplement for cell culture.
 It is not recommended to filter the serum to remove these precipitates.
 Doing so may result in the loss of some serum nutrients and may clog the filter.
 Instead, if removal of the flocculence is desired, brief centrifugation of the serum in sterile tubes at 400 x g is recommended.

 How should I thaw serum to ensure that the performance is not compromised?